Fletch: File-System Metadata Caching in Programmable Switches: Local Hash Collision Resolution

-\sysname maintains two unordered map structures: (i) a {\em path-token map}, which records paths and their tokens ({\em path-token pairs}), and (ii) a {\em hash-token map}, which records hash keys and their tokens ({\em hash-token pairs}).
+\para{Token definition and structures.} A {\em token} is an 8-bit value paired with a 64-bit hash key to uniquely identify a path. {\em Valid} tokens range from 1 to 255, while 0 indicates {\em invalid}.
+A cached path is assigned token 1 if no collision occurs, or the next available token (e.g., 2) if it collides with an existing cached path. \sysname maintains two unordered map structures: (i) a {\em path-token map}, which records paths and their tokens ({\em path-token pairs}), and (ii) a {\em hash-token map}, which records hash keys and their tokens ({\em hash-token pairs}).
 The controller keeps both maps, each client and server holds a path-token map, and the switch holds a hash-token map.
+All maps are kept in memory for fast lookup.
+For failure recovery (\S\ref{subsec:recovery}), the controller additionally maintains two persistent logs in a local key-value store (e.g., RocksDB~\cite{rocksdb}), each recording a snapshot of both maps: (i) an {\em active log} covering paths currently in the cache, used to repopulate the switch cache and hash-token map after a switch failure and to restore a recovered server's path-token map; and (ii) a {\em historical log} covering all paths ever cached, used to recover the controller's own maps upon restart.

-\para{Token generation and distribution.} During cache admission, the controller assigns tokens to each level of a hot path, as shown in Figure~\ref{fig:token1}.
-When the switch reports a hot path $p$ for admission (\circled{1}), the controller checks its map structures.
-If $p$ is the first time being admitted and its hash key is unique, the controller assigns a token of value one; if a collision occurs, it assigns the next available token (e.g., $t$) (\circled{2}).
-The controller updates its path-token and hash-token maps with the new path-token and hash-token pairs, respectively (\circled{3}).
-These entries persist in the controller's maps even after cache eviction to ensure consistency.
-If an evicted path is later re-admitted, its previously assigned token is reused.
-In the worst case, the controller may store entries for all paths ever cached.
-For scalability, the controller can use persistent key-value stores (e.g., RocksDB \cite{rocksdb}) for the map structures.
+\para{Token generation.} During cache admission, the controller assigns tokens to each level of a hot path, as shown in Figure~\ref{fig:token1}.
+When the switch reports a hot path $p$ for admission (\circled{1} in Figure~\ref{fig:token1}), the controller checks its map structures.
+If $p$ is the first time being admitted and its hash key is unique, the controller assigns a token of value one; if a collision occurs, it assigns the next available token (e.g., $t$) (\circled{2} in Figure~\ref{fig:token1}).
+The controller updates its path-token and hash-token maps with the new path-token and hash-token pairs, respectively (\circled{3} in Figure~\ref{fig:token1}).
+These entries persist in the controller's maps even after eviction: if an evicted path is later re-admitted, its previously assigned token is reused, ensuring consistent token identity across admission cycles.
+To support failure recovery, cache admission appends the new entry to both the active and historical logs, while cache eviction removes the entry only from the active log, with the historical record preserved.

-The controller distributes each admitted path and its token to the switch and the relevant server that holds the path (\circled{4}).
+\para{Token distribution.} During cache admission, the controller distributes each admitted path and its token to the switch and the relevant server that holds the path (\circled{4} in Figure~\ref{fig:token1}).
 The switch adds the hash key and token to the hash-token map, while the server adds the full path and token to the path-token map.
 These entries are removed during cache eviction, as notified by the controller.